 Professor of Applied Biochemistry, Faculty of Science

 Born: Wallasey, Wirral 2nd August 1955.
-Education: Wallasey Grammar and Marple Hall Grammar Schools; Pembroke College, Oxford (MA, 1980).
+Education: Wallasey Grammar and Marple Hall Grammar Schools; Pembroke College, Oxford (BA 1976; MA, 1980).
 Employment: Lister PostDoc, University of Bristol (81-82); Oppenheimer Postdoc, University of Cambridge (83-84); Supervisor (Queens College, Cambridge, 84); University of Nottingham (84-present).
 Visiting Professor: Institute für Organische Chemie und Makromolekulare Chemie, Friedrich Schiller Universität, Jena, Federal Republic of Germany (2009-2013).
-Awards: Royal Society of Chemistry Junior Medallist (1991); Oxford University DSc (2002); Ridder av 1. klasse, den Kongelige Norske Fortjenstorden, - Knight of the 1st class, the Royal Norwegian Order of Merit (2012).
+Awards: Royal Society of Chemistry Junior Medallist (1991); Oxford University DSc (2002); den Kongelige Norske Fortjenstorden (Ridder av 1. klasse) - the Royal Norwegian Order of Merit (Knight, 1st class), 2011.

-Professor Harding has been director of the NCMH (National Centre for Macromolecular Hydrodynamics) for the last 25 years, a period which has seen hydrodynamic methods (analytical ultracentrifugation,… read more
+Steve has been a Director of the NCMH (National Centre for Macromolecular Hydrodynamics) - which he founded - for the last 26 years, a period which has seen hydrodynamic methods (analytical… read more

 GARCÍA DE LA TORRE, J. and HARDING, S.E., 2013.
 Hydrodynamic modelling of protein conformation in solution: ELLIPS and HYDRO Biophysical Reviews.
 5, 195-206 HEINZE, T., NIKOLAJSKI, M., DAUS, S., BESONG, T.M.D., MICHAELIS, N., BERLIN, P., MORRIS, G.A., ROWE, A.J. and HARDING, S.E., 2011.
 Protein-like oligomerisation of carbohydrates Angewandte Chemie International Edition.
 50(37), 8602-8604 HARDING, S.E., SCHUCK, P., ABDELHAMMED, A.S., ADAMS, G., KÖK, M.S. and MORRIS, G.A., 2011.
 Extended Fujita approach to the molecular weight distribution of polysaccharides and other polymer systems Methods.
 54(1), 136-144